 The massive O-type stars, more than 16 times as ‘heavy’ as our Sun, have short but dramatic lives.
 During their most stable phase on the so-called main sequence, they have surface temperatures of more than 30,000 degrees Celsius (on the Sun the surface is about 5500 degrees), are strong sources of ultraviolet light and emit copious material in a powerful wind.

 A movie of the simulation, showing how the cloud collapses and forms ‘elephant trunks’ and bright rims over 1.6 million years.
 Credit: S. Balfour / University of Cardiff

 All of this shapes their surroundings.
-The O-type stars heat any interstellar gas in their vicinity, creating bubbles which act like snow ploughs sweeping up surrounding colder material.
+The O-type stars heat any interstellar gas in their vicinity, creating bubbles that act like snow plows sweeping up surrounding colder material.
 In these regions, where gas is compressed, large numbers of new stars are seen forming so many scientists argue that the O stars drive star formation.

 In his new work, Scott has tried to test this idea by simulating the way the gas behaves over a period of 1.6 million years, a simulation that took several weeks of computing time to calculate.
 His model explored what would happen when a massive star forms in a smooth cloud of gas that is already collapsing under its own weight.

 Light from the O-type star creates a bubble in the cloud as expected, but its future can follow one of three paths.
 It may expand forever; expand, contract a little and then become almost stationary or expand and then contract all the way back to the center of the cloud.
 Scott found that only the second case leads to prolific star formation and even then only under very specific conditions.

 He comments: “If I’m right, it means that O-type and other massive stars play a much more complex role than we previously thought in nursing a new generation of stellar siblings to life.”